spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 This can also be accomplished programmatically using our [Terraform provider](terraform-provider.md).

+You can also mark the module as **public** which will make it accessible to everyone inside and outside Spacelift.
+This can be done with the [Spacelift OpenTofu/Terraform provider](https://search.opentofu.org/provider/spacelift-io/spacelift/latest/docs/resources/module#optional) via the `public` attribute.

 ### Using modules outside of Spacelift

 Modules hosted in the private registry can be used outside of Spacelift.